by Editorial Staff

 In addition, Forge’s new release also enhances suggestions on content matching the search terms on list pages.
 A user-friendly typeahead is now shown in the presence of correspondent items, and editors can seamlessly select specific entities without even losing contact with the keyboard, which you can see in the screengrab of our Forge back office.

 Forge continues to be the ideal solution for organisations who want to monetize their content strategy with bespoke promotions.
-Enhancing some existing functionality, Deltatre’s CMS has now introduced a number of features that will improve the enhancement of content promoted through the platform.
+Enhancing some existing functionality, Deltatre’s publishing platform has now introduced a number of features that will improve the enhancement of content promoted through the platform.

 Editors are now able to customise the content included on editorial selections.
 Think of captions for pictures or videos, as well as titles you want to appear to identify specific galleries.
 Each item can now be attributed to a different “value” when used on different promotion lists.
 This will help editors to adapt each piece of content and its presentation to the specific context of usage, as well as to decide whether or not an asset should appear to the end-user.